-- Now can you move about the room and flutter your streamer in lots of ways using commentary to remind them of the different areas and turning as above? - Can you stretch your arms and make the streamers soar high into the air and then sweep down low to the ground?
+Now can you move about the room and flutter your streamer in lots of ways using commentary to remind them of the different areas and turning as above?

+Can you stretch your arms and make the streamers soar high into the air and then sweep down low to the ground?

-When I put the music on, show me all the ways we have made our streamers move today.
+(i) When I put the music on, show me all the ways we have made our streamers move today.
 (Let children move with no further instruction.)

-Remember the different shapes we can make with our bodies - wide, thin and curled.
+(ii) Remember the different shapes we can make with our bodies - wide, thin and curled.
 Choose a shape and hold it very still.
-(Draw attention to the unusual shapes and everybody tries again.)

-Hold your shape and gently flutter your streamer - when the music starts, show me all the different ways we have made the streamers move today freeze in a favourite shape with your streamer still.
+Hold your shape and gently flutter your streamer - when the music starts, show me all the different ways we have made the streamers move today

-- (a) Wide/thin/ball shape with streamer gently fluttering. - (b) Move about the room, fluttering, soaring high, sweeping low and turning. - (c) Freeze in a shape with streamer still
+- freeze in a favourite shape with your streamer still. (a) Wide/thin/ball shape with streamer gently fluttering. - (b) Move about the room, fluttering, soaring high, sweeping low and turning. - (c) Freeze in a shape with streamer still

-(i) Put your streamer on the floor, and then lie quietly on the floor in the same shape as your streamer - lie quietly for a few seconds.
+(i) Put your streamer on the floor, and then lie quietly on the floor in the same shape as your streamer - lie guietly for a few seconds.

 All those who are in a round or curly shape, quietly pick up your streamers, bring them to me, then tip-toe to the door.
-Everybody else quietly pick up your streamers, bring them to me, and quietly tip-toe to the door.
+Everybody else guietly pick up your streamers, bring them to me, and quietly tip-toe to the door.